itiligent/Sonos-OpenWRT-VLANs/README.md

 ### **Step 4: Add Sonos-Specific Firewall Rules**
 Add the following to `/etc/config/firewall`:

-Because all router input & forwarding will be locked down by default, with the addition of blocking of all multicast to/from/through the WAN interface, simpler multicast catch-all rules to address range 224.0.0.0/4 can be used internally.
-These catch all rules also allow for any other non-Sonos device discovery that relies on mDNS, SSDP or multicast.
-For all other devices you will simply need to research TCP & UDP traffic requirements from trusted to IOT, and in reverse from IOT - > trusted in a similar pattern to the provided Sonos rules.
+Because all router input, forwarding and multicast to/from/through the WAN interface is to be blocked, simpler catch-all rules to allow the entire multicast (224.0.0.0/4) block internally can be used.
+This way, all device discovery that relies on mDNS, SSDP or multicast in any form can be easily supported with just the incremental addition of unicast firewall rules relevant to each device.
+(For non-Sonos devces, research the traffic requirements from trusted -> IOT, and in reverse from IOT -> trusted, then update the firewall as needed.)

 ```plaintext
 config rule